bytewizer/blueswireless/README.md

 ## NanoCLR Driver Libraries

-This repository contains libraries for working with [Blues Wireless Notecarrier-AF](https://blues.io) and NanoCLR OS.
+This repository contains libraries for working with [Blues Wireless Notecard](https://blues.io) and NanoCLR OS.
 * <a href="https://github.com/bytewizer/blueswireless/tree/develop/src/Bytewizer.NanoCLR.Drivers.Blues.Notecard">Notecard Driver</a>

-## Nuget Packages

-Install release package from [NuGet](https://www.nuget.org/packages?q=bytewizer).
-Development build packages are available as [Github Packages](https://github.com/bytewizer?tab=packages).

-## Requirements

-Software: <a href="https://visualstudio.microsoft.com/downloads/">Visual Studio 2019/2022</a> and <a href="https://www.ghielectronics.com/">GHI Electronics TinyCLR OS</a> or <a href="https://www.nanoFramework.net/">NanoFramework NanoCLR OS</a>.

 ## Give a Star! :star:

 If you like or are using this project to start your solution, please give it a star.
 Thanks!

+## Requirements

+Software: <a href="https://visualstudio.microsoft.com/downloads/">Visual Studio 2019/2022</a> and <a href="https://www.ghielectronics.com/">GHI Electronics TinyCLR OS</a> or <a href="https://www.nanoFramework.net/">NanoFramework NanoCLR OS</a>.

+## Nuget Packages

+Install releases package from [NuGet](https://www.nuget.org/packages?q=bytewizer).
+Development build packages are available as [Github Packages](https://github.com/bytewizer?tab=packages).

 ## Continuous Integration